erencansever/Whistles-or-Whispers/README.md

  With this kind of money attraction, betting markets attracts to many suspissions and speculations to itself too.
 So i wanted to research one of these suspissions, are there any relations with high

-## Motivation

-Betting markets synthesize information quickly, but their relationship to realized outcomes is not perfect.
-Exploring opening vs. closing odds, how bettors react to new information, and whether those signals align with on‑field results can shed light on market efficiency, calibration, and biases.
-A concise, data‑driven analysis helps move the discussion from speculation to measurable evidence and improves transparency around what odds do—and don’t—tell us about match outcomes.

 # Data Collection & Preparation
 -----------------------------------------------